Dispute Settlement - EU and the Court of Justice

 According to Article 12(4) of the Protocol on Ireland/Northern Ireland, 'the institutions, bodies, offices, and agencies of the Union shall in relation to the United Kingdom and natural and legal persons residing or established in the territory of the United Kingdom have the powers conferred upon them by Union law.'

-To date the EU has twice initiating infringement proceedings against the UK in relation to the Protocol.
+To date the EU has initiated infringement proceedings against the UK in relation to the Protocol on several occasions.

 On the first occasion, the EU acted in response to the UK government tabling its UK Internal Market Bill and in doing so acknowledging it would be in breach of its obligations under the Withdrawal Agreement.
 The European Commission issued a first letter of formal notice on 1 October 2020.
 With the UK eventually removing the offending clauses from the UK Internal Market Bill, the proceedings against it were dropped.
 The second occasion was in response to the UK non-implementation of applicable EU law relating to the free movement of goods and pet travel.
 A second letter of formal notice was issued on 15 March 2021.

 Several months later, in July 2021 the EU paused the two infringement proceedings against the UK for non-implementation of the Protocol to create "necessary space" for talks.
 Following the UK government's introduction of draft legislation that would see key elements of the Protocol disapplied in domestic law, the EU relaunched its two existing infringement proceedings against the UK and began a third case on 15 June 2022.